paulaspinall23/Chessington-CSharp/README.md

     Your trainer will able to help you with this.

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
-Open this folder in IntelliJ / Visual Studio Code.
+Open this folder in Visual Studio Code.

-4. Open a command-prompt in the project folder, or open the folder in an IDE such as JetBrains Rider, Visual Studio, or VSCode.
+4. Open a command-prompt in the project folder, or open a new terminal in VSCode.
 Your trainer can show you how to do this, if you need any help.

 5. Change directory to "Chessington.UI", and run this command to run your code:
 `dotnet run`
-or run the project in your IDE (CTRL+F5 or ⌘+F5 usually)